lukesterlee/CardForAQ/README.md

 ## Specification

-1. Picture of you (so she can always see us :)
+1. Picture of you (under res folder : pic_yourname.png)
 2. Message to her (This message goes in CardView)
 3. XML file with top parent CardView (it is under card_yourname.xml file)
 4. Style should be unique.
 31 same format cards will be boring.